ULHPC/tutorials/parallel/basics/README.md

 The objective of this tutorial is to show you how to run your MPI and/or OpenMP applications on top of the [UL HPC](https://hpc.uni.lu) platform.

 For all the executions we are going to perform in this tutorial, you probably want to monitor the parallel execution on one of the allocated nodes.
-To do that, and **assuming** you have reserved computing resources (see the `srun / oarsub` commands of each section):
+To do that, and **assuming** you have reserved computing resources (see the `srun` <!-- / oarsub`--> commands of each section):

 * open **another** terminal (or another `screen` window) as you'll want to monitor the execution.
 * Connect to the allocated node: